LukeSilva/compoglot-poc/README.md

 #THIS REPOSITORY IS A PROOF OF CONCEPT

 This repository served as a testing ground for this idea, to find out whether it would, or would not work.
-This project is now being properly redesigned, and completely rewritten at: https://github.com/CoolAs/compoglot
+This project is now being properly redesigned, and completely rewritten.

 ## What is Compoglot?
 Compoglot defines a subset of natural language that is common between a variety of different natural languages.
 Perfect machine translations can be made from this common subset into these natural languages with the compoglot tool, allowing developers to create localisations for a variety of different languages, without knowing every single language that they wish to target.